TechnologyClassroom/SetupNotes/GNULinux/GNULinuxOnMacbooks.md

 Michael McMahon

-Rewrite/update based on Peter Upfolds article https://fosswire.com/post/2009/03/how-to-ubuntu-810-on-white-macbook/
+Rewrite/update based on Peter Upfold's article https://fosswire.com/post/2009/03/how-to-ubuntu-810-on-white-macbook/

 Note: Do not buy a Macbook in hopes of using it for GNU/Linux.
 Windows based computers are much easier starting places than Chromebooks and Macs.
 Use this guide if you already have a Mac that has outlived its Apple lifespan or if you want to increase the productivity of your Mac.